REACH-WoU/tabular_analysis_boilerplate_v4/README.md

 # Outputs

 The script will produce the following tables:
 - TOC table - identical to the V3's TOC table
-- TOC table count - same as above, but with counts instead of percentages
+- TOC table weighted/unweighted count - same as above, but with weighted/unweighted counts instead of percentages
 - TOC table wide - Same as the above table but pivoted by the admin variable to produce wider tables for more geographically inclined DAF files
+- Analysis key table - A long table with the standardized output format for easy HQ validation
 - Dashboard input table - a table that is designed to be a better fit for dashboards that require a multivariate frequency table input